marioscloud/BusyBox-Webserver-Hello/README.md

 # BusyBox Webserver Hello

 ## Project Overview
-This project demonstrates how to set up a simple web server using BusyBox.
+This project demonstrates how to set up a web server using BusyBox and bash script.
 It creates an HTTP server that serves a basic "Hello, World" page.
 The repository includes a straightforward bash script to automate the process.
 This project is ideal for those learning about lightweight web servers, embedded systems, or quick web service setups.

 ## Prerequisites
 - Linux environment with BusyBox installed.